nvdla/doc/doc/hw/v1/hwarch.rst

 * Writes must always be acknowledged, reads must always get return data
 * Writes must be committed to memory when NVDLA gets a write acknowledge
 * Reads must always get the actual value from memory
+* Write acknowledge must be returned in write request order
+* Read data must be returned in read request order

 Clock and reset
 ^^^^^^^^^^^^^^^